 More Exceptional C++ - Herb Sutter

 Continues from Exceptional C++.
 The topics are related but the content is different.
 When there is an overlapping it's just for contextualization.
-It contains the best discussion about multiple inheritance that I've seen in books.
+It contains the best discussion about multiple inheritance that I've ever seen.
 I liked very much the chapter on optimization and performance.
-It analyses implementations of a few string classes with different characteristics like sharing, copy-on-write, and multi-threading.
+It analyses implementations of a few string classes with different characteristics like sharedness, copy-on-write, and multi-threading.
 As for Exceptional C++, the book brings detailed information on exception-safety and resource management.

 Exceptional C++ Style - Herb Sutter

 Although not called Even More Exceptional C++ (or something similar), this book is a continuation of Exceptional C++ and More Exceptional C++.
 Right at the beginning there is a very useful item covering quite a common subject: What are the available string formatters and how they compare.
 In the generic programming part, a great discussion about specialization and overloading of function templates is presented.
 The exception safety content is interesting, but I think that two of three items are somehow enforcements of what has already been said in the other books from the series.
 Resource management and class design from a C++ perspective are once more well explained.
 There are things good to know about traps and pitfalls, but they are more like a "curiosities" category for me.
 On the other hand, the case studies at the end of the book deal with relevant issues.

 C++ Coding Standards - Herb Sutter and Andrei Alexandrescu